Heidijvr/Bamazon/README.md

 # Bamazon

 Created during Week 12 of University of Washington Coding Bootcamp.
-The goal was to create an Amazon-like store front using Node.js and MySQL.
-An Amazon-like CLI storefront built with mySQL, NODE.js and Inquirer NPM.
-The app can take in orders from customers, and deplete stock from the store's inventory.
+The goal was to create an Amazon-like CLI storefront with mySQL, NODE.js and Inquirer NPM.
+The app can take in stock orders from customers, and deplete stock from the store's inventory.

 **Deployment**